 Currently, the blender comes in three colors — black, grey and white.
 It is more expensive than other personal blenders, especially if you buy the blender and hydration bottle together.
 However, if you really love homemade smoothies and protein shakes, then it’s worth the extra coin.

 After I loaded everything into the main blender piece and screwed on the blade attachment, it was super easy to flip over onto the engine base.
 It clicked into place instantly and it took one button to get it started.
-The Beast is VERY simple to use, with only one button and one speed option, so it’s perfect for anyone who doesn’t like a lot of bells and whistles.
+The Beast is VERY simple to use, with only one button and one-speed option, so it’s perfect for anyone who doesn’t like a lot of bells and whistles.
 The button also turned it off once the mix was sufficiently blended, and it was just as easy to pop off the base as it was to attach in the first place.
+It’s powerful enough that you don’t need higher settings, but for users who prefer more control, the one-speed setting may be a drawback (I didn’t mind it.)

 The kit also came with a smaller blender container for storage with a few lid options, as well as a skinnier bottle with an optional infuser attachment for flavored water.
 The bottles are all glass which is great for taste and reusability, and everything matches.
 All of the parts also attach and detach intuitively, which makes having interchangeable parts much less confusing.